 Create a Supervisory Mentor Program in your school community.
 The program is as easy to administer and is just a matter of identifying student mentors, adults and/ or teachers who can remind fellow students the key road safety messages when travelling to and from school.
 Visit the kids information section for more information.

-Official school days are usually Monday to Friday during school terms.
-This sign doesn’t apply on school holidays, weekends and public holidays.
+School speed limit signs operate on official school days, usually Monday to Friday during school terms.
+The speed limit doesn’t apply when the lights are not flashing, on such days as school holidays, weekends and pubic holidays.

 School zones usually apply over an area.
 The 40km/h speed limit applies until you pass an end school zone sign or a speed limit sign, even if you turn into another street.

 Don’t go faster than 40km/h within 50 metres of a bus with a school bus warning sign and lights.
 This includes driving behind or towards a bus.